ToshioCP/Gtk4-tutorial/src/sec19.src.md

 </submenu>
 ~~~

-`item` tag corresponds to an item in the GMenu which has the same structure as GMenuItem.
+The `<item>` tag corresponds to an item in the GMenu which has the same structure as GMenuItem.
 The item above has a label attribute.
 Its value is "New".
 The item also has an action attribute and its value is "win.new".
 "win" is a prefix and "new" is an action name.
-`submenu` tag corresponds to both GMenuItem and GMenu.
+The `<submenu>` tag corresponds to both GMenuItem and GMenu.
 The GMenuItem has a link to GMenu.

-The ui file above can be described as follows.
+The UI file above can be described as follows.

 ~~~xml
 <item>